1928 Olympics: 100 metre final. Percy Williams is the runner 3rd from the right.

 In 1930, Williams set a world record in the 100 metres sprint at a track meet in Toronto, and won the 100 yard dash at the British Empire Games in Hamilton, Ontario.

 Despite suffering a pulled thigh muscle at the British Empire Games, Williams went on to compete in the 1932 Summer Olympics in Los Angles.
-He failed to make the finals in the 100 metre sprint but helped the Canadian 4×100 relay team to a 4th place finish.
+He failed to make the finals in the 100 metre sprint but helped the Canadian 4 x 100 relay team to a 4th place finish.
 This race proved to be his last.

 Back in Vancouver, Williams became an insurance agent.
-He died in 1982 of a self inflicted wound after enduring years of pain from osteoarthritis.
+He died in 1982 after enduring years of pain from osteoarthritis.